chandler767/Magic-Leap-Gesture-IoT-Example/README.md

 Read the [Getting Started with Magic Leap and Unity tutorial](https://www.pubnub.com/blog/getting-started-with-magic-leap-and-unity?devrel_pb=magic-leap-one-Internet-of-Things) to familiarize yourself with Unity Video Game Engine development for Magic Leap and setup your development environment.

-The tutorial *Build a Smart Home with Magic Leap Gestures and IoT* (link coming soon) details how to run this project and correctly setup your development environments for Magic Leap and Arduino development with PubNub.
+The tutorial *[Controlling Internet-connected Devices with Magic Leap Hand Gestures](https://www.pubnub.com/blog/magic-leap-controlling-internet-connected-devices-lights-doors-with-hand-gestures/)* details how to run this project and correctly setup your development environments for Magic Leap and Arduino development with PubNub.

 ## What's Next?